Using your HSA to save for retirement

 One of the biggest reasons more people don’t retire before age 65 is lack of health insurance.
 The truth is many Americans are woefully unprepared for the medical expenses they’ll face after they retire.

 Strategy 1: Max out your HSA at the beginning of the year

-While you have until April 15 of the following year to make HSA deposits, contributing the maximum dollar amount to your HSA at the beginning of each year allows you to take full advantage of the tax-free growth in your account by letting the funds earn interest for the entire year.
+While you typically have until April 15 of the following year to make HSA deposits, contributing the maximum dollar amount to your HSA at the beginning of each year allows you to take full advantage of the tax-free growth in your account by letting the funds earn interest for the entire year.
 The extra interest you earn by contributing to your account on January 1 of each year could be significant over 20 years or more.
-Family coverage allows you to grow your account even more since you can contribute $6,850 in 2018.
-The limit for 2019: has not yet been released.
+Family coverage allows you to grow your account even more since you can contribute $7,750 in 2023.
+The limit for 2024: TBA.